Mean-field games of speedy information access with observation costs: Introduction

 \subsection{Notation and preliminaries}

-Let $E$ be a Polish space, that is $E$ is a separable and complete metric space (we take a suitable metric under which completeness holds, to be already chosen).
-When equipped with the Borel sigma algebra $\mathcal{B}(E)$, we call $(E, \mathcal{B}(E))$ a Borel space.
+Let $E$ be a Polish space, that is $E$ is a separable and complete metric space (we take a suitable metric under which completeness holds to be already chosen).
+Being equipped with the Borel sigma algebra $\mathcal{B}(E)$, then $(E, \mathcal{B}(E))$ is a Borel space.
 Let $C_b(E)$ denote the set of continuous and bounded functions on $E$, and let $\Pcal(E)$ denote the space of probability measures on $E$.
 We say a sequence of measures $\{\mu_n\}$ converges to $\mu$ weakly if $\int f\de \mu_n \to \int f \de \mu$ for all $ f \in C_b(E)$.
 If $E$ is separable, the weak convergence of measures is equivalent to the convergence in the L\'evy--Prokhorov metric

 where $B^{\varepsilon}$ denotes the $\varepsilon$--neighbourhood of the set $B$.
 Furthermore, by Prokhorov's theorem (see, e.g., \cite[Section 8.6]{bogachev2007measure}), if $E$ is compact then the space $(\Pcal(E), \delta_{\rm Pr})$ is compact.
 We shall also consider the total variation metric $\delta_{TV}$, induced by the total variation norm on the space of signed measures.
 That is,